 Why Stay in an Airbnb?

 Airbnb gives travelers the opportunity to have an authentic experience of living like a local.
-Whether you are staying in a private apartment or with a family in their own home, this gives you a unique opportunity to see how locals live, their decor, and even taste some home-cooked meals.
+Whether you are staying in a private apartment or with a family in their own home, this allows to see how locals live, their decor, and even taste some home-cooked meals.
+Experience the unique Japanese style and some charming little homes.

 There are few other ways short-term travelers can get into the homes and lives of locals, but this is a great way of making connections, contributing to the local economy and building relationships while traveling.
 Who knows?
 Next time you might be staying as a friend and not a paying guest!
-(No promises though)
+(No promises though).
+Whichever area of Tokyo you stay in, you’ll get the local experience.

 This is a great way to save money by paying by the night, rather than per person.
 Some rentals have more than one bedroom or a pull-out couch, futon or trundle bed.
 Hosts also provide a nice set of sheets, a good quality comforter as well as extra pillows and blankets.